 2002).
-(Stefansson, Monitoring of the field response to the first development step then used is to determine if and when the next step can be taken and so on until total reservoir the capacity is reached.
-Thus the generating capacity is first known when the field fully utilized, is whereas in the one strategy the step production capacity is determined before the power plant is constructed. А comparison of these two strategies is shown in Figure 6.
+(Stefansson, Monitoring of the field response to the first development step is then used to determine if and when the next step can be taken and so on until the total reservoir capacity is reached.
+Thus the generating capacity is first known when the field fully utilized, is whereas in the one step strategy the production capacity is determined before the power plant is constructed. А comparison of these two strategies is shown in Figure 6.